thnhmai38/manim-osu-fastview/README.md

 #### Rendering:
-Use `manim [OPTION] index.py Index` to render the video There are more than 100 animations in, make sure your PC has time for rendering
+Use `manim [OPTION] index.py Index` to render the video There are 85 animations in, make sure your PC has time for rendering
 #### Video:

 *Still Updating...*